iqnection-programming/iqnection-silverstripe-3-pages-protectedareapage/README.md

-# iqnection-silverstripe-3-pages-protectedareapage
+# iqnection-silverstripe-pages-protectedareapage
-SilverStripe 3 Protected Area Page
+SilverStripe Protected Area Page

 ## Features
 protects all pages that are children of a ProtectedAreaPage